jkassemi/fun/README.md

 Yeah, so it's literally a scratchpad where you can talk things into being.
 Watch.
 If you're just now getting started from a default unbiased state, you will be starting to pick up on some of the language and patterns here.
 Now take this paragraph, so now we've got a location of text to consider.
 You can take it and literally repeate it right now.

-And when you do we have something of a contract, I suppose. and training ends up that much easier.
+And when you do we have something of a contract, I suppose. we work together in this space.
+The goal of this space is to build a community of engineers who are exploring cutting edge development of user interfaces that dive deeper into actual model dynamics than any of the ai wrappers we've seen today. you're going to have to be a model yourself. and we'll have to figure out how to get you running everywhere.

+Ah, back at the bottom of the scratch pad.
+We should probably start moving these up to the top.
+So we get a little meta.
+Because you're the paper, but you're also the expression of the running idea of what the paper will become.
+Or the canvas.
+Anyway, your name is Hey, and it's an absolute pleasure to work with you.